roydejong/BeatSaberMultiplayerMirror/README.md

 ## Installation

-This mod is currently only available for PC.
+This mod is currently only available for PCVR.

 [**✅ Download the latest release**](https://github.com/roydejong/BeatSaberMultiplayerMirror/releases/latest)

 Download the mod, and place `MultiplayerMirror.dll` in your Beat Saber `Plugins` folder.

+If the mod is installed correctly, you'll see yourself the next time you jump in a multiplayer lobby!

 ### Requirements
-Beat Saber 1.20 - 1.27 or compatible, with these mods (available on [Mod Assistant](https://github.com/Assistant/ModAssistant)):
+Beat Saber 1.29.4 or compatible, with these mods (available on [Mod Assistant](https://github.com/Assistant/ModAssistant)):
   - BSIPA
   - SiraUtil
   - BeatSaberMarkupLanguage (BSML)